 November 30, 2021 Projects completed, final reports due

 Engaging Young Adults education

 Educational opportunities to assist congregations in engaging young adults are available to all congregations in Indiana.
-Click here for a resource guide, including on-demand learning opportunities.
-There are also a number of excellent resources at the Congregational Resource Guide (CRG).
-Search young adults.
+There are a number of excellent resources at the Congregational Resource Guide (CRG).
+Search young adults and millennials.